 Knee cartilage repair depends on a number of factors including the size, depth and location of the torn knee cartilage, associated knee injuries, patient’s activity level and patient’s age and weight.
 Some cartilage injuries can be treated non-operatively, but a surgical knee cartilage treatment is commonly needed in cases with a focal cartilage defect.

 The most common knee cartilage repair procedures are chondroplasty and Microfracture.
 Dr. Verma will choose the appropriate treatment based on each patient’s torn knee cartilage injury.
 Listed below are common techniques used by Dr. Verma:

 - Chondroplasty: During this procedure, Dr. Verma will trim away the damaged area of cartilage to alleviate the troublesome pain and swelling using an arthroscopic approach.
 This knee cartilage treatment is typically reserved for patients who do not have full thickness defects, or no bone to bone rubbing.

 - Microfracture: During this procedure, Dr. Verma will utilize a small pick to make holes in the defect’s bony surface.
 The holes allow the flow of marrow and stem cells which form a clot over the defect, eventually leading to a covering of a fibrocartilage layer.
 This technique is typically reserved for patients who have a full thickness loss of cartilage, or bone to bone rubbing.

-- Autologous cartiage implantation (ACI): ACI is a two stage procedure where a biopsy of healthy cartilage is first removed from the knee.
-Cartilage cells are harvested from the biopsy tissue, expand in a lab, and the replanted in the patients knee during a second surgery to facilitate growth of new cartilage surfaces.
+- Autologous Cartilage Implantation (ACI): ACI is a two-stage procedure where a biopsy of healthy cartilage is first removed from the knee.
+Cartilage cells are harvested from the biopsy tissue, expand in a lab, and the replanted in the patient’s knee during a second surgery to facilitate growth of new cartilage surfaces.